wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

 For this purpose, you can configure the `topic.offsets.map` parameter.
 Let's modify our previous Siddhi application to specify an offset value.
 Specify an offset value `2` so that the Siddhi application consumes messages with index `2` and above.

-1. Open the `<SI_HOME>/wso2/server/deployment/siddhi-files/HelloKafka.siddhi` file and add the following new configuration parameter
+1. Open the `<SI_HOME>/wso2/server/deployment/siddhi-files/HelloKafka.siddhi` file and add the following new configuration parameter.
    ```
    topic.offsets.map='productions=2'
    ```